What is a panic attack and how can you handle them?

 Increased heart rate

 As your mind starts to race, so does your heart.
-Many people who experience panic attacks report increased heart rate and a weighted sensation on their chest, which can make it difficult to breathe.
+Many people who experience effects of panic attacks report increased heart rate and a weighted sensation on their chest, which can make it difficult to breathe.
 They may even confuse signs of a panic attack with a heart attack.

 Changes in body temperature

 One sign that you may be experiencing a panic attack is feeling unable to regulate your body temperature.
 Hot flashes and chills are both associated with these episodes and, though they can happen at any time during the day, are experienced most often while sufferers are trying to sleep.

 Does your stomach feel like it’s clenched?
 Are you experiencing painful cramps in your midsection or bouts of nausea?
 Physical symptoms such as these could be related to a digestion issue, but if they persist and no medical cause is found, they could be signs of a panic attack.

 Headache or lightheadedness